nathanbain314/cs373-blog/about.md

 permalink: /about/
 ---

-I am a third year CS student at the University of Texas at Austin
+My name is Nathan Bain, and I am a third year CS student at the University of Texas at Austin

 ### More Information